• Skip to primary navigation

 And what is Facebook?
 It’s essentially a comparison machine.

-You can spend hours scrolling through your news feed and spying in on others and their fantasy worlds:
+You can spend hours scrolling through your news feed and spying on others and their fantasy worlds:

-I could go on and on – but the point is when you see all this “awesomeness” you’re NOT feeling genuinely happy for these people.
+I could go on and on – but the point is when you see all this “awesomeness,” you’re NOT feeling genuinely happy for these people.

 You don’t walk away from your scroll session feeling better about yourself – you feel worse – you feel like you’re missing out.